richardsuperrich/richardsuperrich.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 > **Ease of implementation:** The ease of integration into existing business, change management, model deployment on the production env.

-## 2. An Example of AI & Analytics use case identification for telecoms clients ##
+## 2. An Example of AI & Analytics use case prioritization for telecoms clients ##
 There are many potential use cases for telecoms.
+I have listed some use cases I have engaged and prioritized them based on the assessment criteria.

 ![use_case_assess](https://github.com/richardsuperrich/richardsuperrich.github.io/blob/master/use_case_assess.JPG)